Developer-Autodesk/viewer-javascript-tutorial/upload_models_workflow.md

 (If you chose to checkout the code instead of creating the files by hand, remember to run the 'npm install' command now).

-If you're working through this sub-tutorial as part of the main 'getting started' tutorial, [https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data/blob/master/README.md](go back there now) and continue at the 'Customize the Viewer Behavior' section.
+If you're working through this sub-tutorial as part of the main 'getting started' tutorial, [go back there now](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data/blob/master/README.md) and continue at the 'Customize the Viewer Behavior' section.